CS196Illinois/FA24-Group31/Project/backend/README.md

 	- fetch user info by uuid
 	- response: ??
 - **/api/v1/auth/check_if_discord_id_exist**
+    - input: the token of the discord redirect
     - check if discord id is already in db
     - response: {"exists": true, "token": "6qrZcUqja7812RVdnEKjpzOL4CvHBFG"} or {"exists": false, "token": "6qrZcUqja7812RVdnEKjpzOL4CvHBFG"}
         - redirect to account creation if response "exists": false